 Too much cocaine can cause an overdose that can have negative effects, such as a heart attack, stroke, or death.

 Viewed on a magnetic resonance angiography (MRA)–an examination similar to magnetic resonance imaging (MRI)–cocaine use, even doses far smaller than most people use, can darken areas of the brain related to blood flow.
+This represents areas of the brain that are getting starved of oxygen.
 That’s because cocaine and other stimulants increase blood pressure but make the blood vessels narrower.

 It’s like hooking up an ordinary garden hose to a fire hydrant and turning it on full blast.
 The chance that the hose will rupture or become plugged is very high.